A strong mentoring opportunity can be one of the most valuable components of a students educational experience.

-The purpose of the program is to have current BSHP students serve as mentors to prospective students who will be applying to the BSHP program for the next academic year.
-The aim of the program is for mentors to provide accurate information, preparation, and guidance to prospective students about the BSHP application process.
-Through the mentoring relationship, the mentor will have the opportunity to develop competencies expected from future healthcare professionals while the mentee would be able to learn how to navigate the UMR/Mayo Clinic School of Health Sciences application process.
-The program will also help mentees with the transition of being a dual student at both University of Minnesota Rochester and the Mayo Clinic School of Health Sciences.
+The purpose of the program is for BSHP students to serve as mentors to prospective students who will be applying to the BSHP program.
+Mentors provide accurate information, preparation and guidance to prospective students about the BSHP application process.
+Through the mentoring relationship, the mentor will have the opportunity to develop competencies expected from future healthcare professionals while the mentee learns how to navigate the UMR/Mayo Clinic School of Health Sciences application process.
+The program helps mentees with the transition of being a dual student at both University of Minnesota Rochester and the Mayo Clinic School of Health Sciences.

 The mentor/mentee are expected to meet at least one hour per week for one academic year.

 Mentors: Must be a current UMR student enrolled in the Bachelor of Science in Health Professions program.

 Mentees: A current student from any higher education institution who plans to apply for one or more Health Professions tracks (Sonography, Radiography, Echocardiography, Respiratory Care) within one year.

 Lourdes I. Irizarry, Ph.D. / Health Professions Program Coordinator

 Cassie Zell / BSHP Transfer Admissions Representative Office of Admissions